How we handle mean bosses

 There’s definitely a cost to mean bosses in the workplace.

 Mean bosses are bullies – and they bully others with remarkable frequency and intensity.
-The Workplace Bullying Institute’s 2014 survey found that 72 percent of US workers – 65 million of them – have been bullied, are currently being bullied, have witnessed bullying, or are aware of bullying in their organizations.
+Research found that 72 percent of US workers – 65 million of them – have been bullied, are currently being bullied, have witnessed bullying, or are aware of bullying in their organizations.
 56 percent of all bullying in US workplaces is by bosses.
 Even worse?
 72 percent of employers do nothing about it.

 When it comes to mean bosses, what choices do you have?
 The same three options you have with mean people in your personal life.